 Buckingham Palace Gardens

 Take the separate Garden Tour in summer when Buckingham Palace is open to the public to explore the 15 hectares (39 acres) of Buckingham Palace Gardens.
-Make sure not to miss the famous herbaceous boarder, wisteria-clad Summer House and the Rose Garden.
+During your visit, make sure to stop by the famous herbaceous border, wisteria-clad Summer House and the beautiful Rose Garden.

 The grounds of the Art Deco inspired Eltham Palace include seven hectares (19 acres) of original medieval gardens, which also feature some unusual Art Deco elements and one of London's oldest working bridges over the moat.

 Syon House and Gardens